 Are non-UK migrants placing stress on our NHS and welfare system?

 The most recent study on Immigrants tax contributions and benefit payments from the HMRC here has shown that:

 “Recently arrived EEA nationals paid £3.1bn in income tax and national insurance in 2013/2014.
 They took out £0.56bn in HMRC benefits.”

-However the Leave campaign feel this does not fully quantify the expenses of migrants on the UK welfare system and NHS.
+However, the Leave campaign feels this does not fully quantify the expenses of migrants on the UK welfare system and NHS.
 Migration Watch puts this figure at closer to £1.2B per year here.
-Regardless of the figure EU migrants are still cash positive for the UK.
+Regardless of the figure EU migrants are still cashed positive for the UK.

 Are EU migrants taking UK jobs or pushing wages down?

 A recent article from the FT here drew the following conclusion:

 “There is little evidence that more migrants push wages down or unemployment up.
 Economists from the Centre for Economic Performance at the London School of Economics say that when they look at the areas with the largest increase in EU immigration, these have not seen the sharpest falls in employment or wages since 2008.”